openstack/networking-odl/doc/source/contributor/quickstart.rst

         uninstall    Uninstalls a feature with the specified name and version. version-list Lists all versions of a feature available from the currently available repositories.

-   There are other helpfull commands, for example, log:tail, log:set, shutdown to get tail of logs, set log levels and shutdown.
+   There are other helpful commands, for example, log:tail, log:set, shutdown to get tail of logs, set log levels and shutdown.

    For checking neutron bundle is installed::